Whether you file as a corporation or sole proprietor here’s what business owners need to know about tax changes for 2015.

 Health Care Tax Credit for Small Businesses

-Starting in 2014, the tax credit is worth up to 50 percent of your contribution toward employees’ premium costs (up to 35 percent for tax-exempt employers).
+In 2015 (as in 2014), the tax credit is worth up to 50 percent of your contribution toward employees’ premium costs (up to 35 percent for tax-exempt employers).
 For tax years 2010 through 2013, the maximum credit was 35 percent for small business employers and 25 percent for small tax-exempt employers such as charities.

-In 2014 the maximum Section 179 expense deduction for equipment purchases is $25,000 of the first $200,000 of certain business property placed in service during the year.
-The bonus depreciation of 50 percent for qualified property that exceeds the threshold amount is no longer available.
+As such, in 2015 the maximum Section 179 expense deduction for equipment purchases is $25,000 of the first $200,000 of certain business property placed in service during the year and the bonus depreciation of 50 percent for qualified property that exceeds the threshold amount is no longer available.
+Please call us if you have any questions about Section 179 expensing and the bonus depreciation.

 SIMPLE IRA Plan Contributions

-Please contact us if you need help understanding which deductions and tax credits you are entitled to.
-We are always available to assist you.
+Please contact the office if you need help understanding which deductions and tax credits you are entitled to.